Dr NIEMINEN, Juuso Henrik

 Mathematics education and assessment

-Tuohilampi, L., Nieminen, J. H., & Beswick, K. (in press).
+Tuohilampi, L., Nieminen, J. H., & Beswick, K. (2023).
 From logical causations to likely connections: Two modes of meaning-making of collaborative problem-solving in mathematics.
 For the Learning of Mathematics.

-Nieminen, J. H. (in press).
+Nieminen, J. H. (2022).
 Universal Design for Assessment in mathematics.
-Proceedings of the Twelth Congress of the European Society for Research in Mathematics Education.
+In J. Hodgen, E. Geraniou, G. Bolondi & F. Ferretti.
+(Eds.), Proceedings of the Twelfth Congress of the European Society for Research in Mathematics Education (CERME12).
+Free University of Bozen-Bolzano and ERME. hal-03747822.

 Nieminen, J. H. & Atjonen, P. (2022).
 The assessment culture of mathematics in Finland: a student perspective.
 Research in Mathematics Education. https://doi.org/10.1080/14794802.2022.2045626